Ren0k/Project-Atmospheric-Drag/README.md

 > cube = Default, 2.432,0.7714,0.7222, 2.432,0.7714,0.7222, 1.213,0.9716,0.1341, 1.213,0.9716,0.1341, 2.432,0.7688,0.7222, 2.432,0.7688,0.7222, 0,0,0, 1.25,1.938,1.25

 There are a total of 8 sections of 3 values, seperated by a comma.
-The first 6 apply to use and are in order XP/XN/YP/YN/ZP/ZN.
+The first 6 apply to us and are in order XP/XN/YP/YN/ZP/ZN.
 We use the first 2 values per section which are A and 'initial Cd'.
 This gives us the following:
 XP = A: 2.432 Cd: 0.7714